 b) Be understanding of the perception many people have of Westerners, and be kind; people are kinder in returner when they know you are there to do volunteer work.

-c) Always keep your money on you and be vary of scams.
-I knew one volunteer who had $200 stolen from her purse in the operating wing dressing rooms and another who mistakenly paid $80 over the normal price for a souvenir.
+c) Always keep your money on you and be wary of scams.
+I knew one volunteer of another organization who had $200 stolen from her purse in the operating wing dressing rooms and another who mistakenly paid $80 over the normal price for a souvenir.

 8- What was your favorite memory of this trip (related to the program - not tours)?
 The clinic I assisted at during my first weekend (I arrived on a weekend so I hadn't even been to the hospital yet).
 The doctors were so giving and efficient, they saw hundreds and hundreds of patients during those 10 or so hours were there that Saturday and they were so good at talking to the volunteers and showing us, for instance, what's wrong with this person's teeth, or what's wrong with this person's heart by letting us listen through the stethoscope.
 They were very inspiring and the patients were fascinating - many walked hours or days to get to the clinic to get checked up on and the volunteers all learned a lot that day.